aka: Hybrid Discrimination

-- Actress Jennifer Beals is biracial and was bullied in her black neighborhood.
+- Actress Jennifer Beals is biracial and was bullied in her black neighborhood in the 1970s.
 She also says that she has trouble finding roles because she is either not white enough or not black enough.

 - According to some sources, Bruce Lee faced discrimination from his martial arts classmates due to the fact he was 1/4 German.

 - Halle Berry suffered this for much of her early life in suburban Ohio in the 1970s and '80s.
 She has said that she considered herself white until she went to Hollywood and was cast in "black" roles.

 - Was apparently often faced by the children born of US servicemen to Vietnamese women after the war.
 Many were sent to the US to be adopted because of it